leantony/laravel-grid/docs/modals.md

 ```
 > For this steps, we will be assuming you want a modal displayed when you click on the 'create' button, so that you get a form that will help you create a user.
 This of course also assumes you already have a grid generated already.

-Also ensure that your `button` is set to work with PJAX, when clicked.
-You can read [this section](https://github.com/leantony/laravel-grid/wiki/Customize-buttons#enabledisable-pjax-on-button-click) to see how this can be achieved.

 This are the steps to adding modal functionality;

 # Include the grid's JavaScript asset on your page